jaimetur/PhotoMigrator/README.md

 - [Download AMD 64 bits version](https://github.com/jaimetur/OrganizeTakeoutPhotos/raw/refs/heads/main/_built_versions/2.2.1/OrganizeTakeoutPhotos_v2.2.1_windows_amd64.zip)

 ## Instructions:
-You can copy and unzip into any local folder or to any Shared folder of our Synology NAS.
+You can copy and unzip the downloaded Script into any local folder or to any Shared folder of our Synology NAS.

 After that you have to download Takeout Zip's files from Google Takeout and paste the ZIP files onto the folder called '**Zip_files**' within the folder script which is the default folder to process Takeout ZIP files, or if you prefeer you can put them in any other subfolder and use the option _'-z, --zip-folder <folder_name>'_ to indicate it.
 (Note: paste all Zip files downloaded from Google Takeout directly on that folder, without subfolders inside it).